How to Relieve Stress with Crocodile Pose: A Kids Yoga Tool for Calm and Focus

 Take deep breaths and yawn like a sleepy crocodile with Rachel in our yoga video below.
 If you enjoy this reptile yoga theme, check out our 20-minute Reptile Adventure on our kids yoga app (you can totally try the app for free if you don’t already have it.)

-How To: Crocodile Pose Yoga
+How to Teach Crocodile Pose

-• Lie down on the floor on your stomach.
+• Lie down on your belly.

-• Stack your forearms and rest your forehead on your wrists.
+• Stack your forearms and rest your forehead on your wrists

 • Relax your jaw, brow and facial muscles.